The following post is from Katie of Kitchen Stewardship:

 2. Maintaining a list of what’s in your freezer

-On glass jars, you’ll find that permanent marker on the jar comes off too quickly to be of any help.
+On glass jars, you’ll find that the permanent marker on the jar comes off too quickly to be of any help.
 I recommend writing the date and contents on the lid of the jar and simply crossing off the old and writing in the new when you reuse the jar.

 - leftovers/meals for later